i-Mars Organization

 SOL - ONE: A DAY ON MARS

-Conceptual View of Mars Education Centre, to be constructed on Bidadi Ramanagara region of Bangalore.
+Conceptual View of Mars Education Centre, to be constructed near Bangalore.

 Mars Education Centre(MEC - SOL ONE)